recursehex/Hybrid/docs/type_system/classes.md

     Pad(int slots)
     {
-        this.slots = slots      // OK – initialized in constructor
+        this.slots = slots      // OK - initialized in constructor
     }

     Pad()
     {
-        // slots is never assigned → reading or mutating it later errors }
+        // slots is never assigned, reading or mutating it later errors }

     void Use()